SamSE3/dateParser/spaceShip_Test_Plan.md

 * that systems can detect broken components and start secondary systems then shutdown to prevent further damage.
 * that the climate control system can start itself and operate in 0k temperatures outside the craft.
 * the ability of the selected crew to cope with such a voyage.
+* that the rocket system can handle using old fuel (will have seperated)
+* that the life support sysetems
 …

 Integration testing aspects